weiqinzhou3/db-inspection/docs/mysql-inspection-guide.md

 ./scripts/post_mysql_analysis_mail.sh
 ```

-Default subject is `[Report] MySQL Inspection Summary`.
+Default subject is `[DB Inspection] MySQL Inspection Summary`.
 The body includes Q1~Q6 sections with a description and a table.

 ## 10) (Optional) Schedule daily runs